GuidesMoney Tips

 Calculate the difference between your income and expenditure

 This is a crucial step in creating a budget – calculating the difference between your income and expenditure.
 If when you’re done, your expenses are way less than your income, then you’re at a good stop.
 When I created my first budget, my estimated expenses were higher than my income so I knew I had to adjust.
+Remember, you want to increase the gap between your expenses and your income.
+The wider the gap, the more funds you’ll have left to save or invest.

 Separate your expenses into fixed and discretionary categories

 Fixed expenses will include things like transportation, debt, feeding, rent, light bill, etc. These are essentials.
 Discretionary expenses will include things that are important to you but that are not as important as your fixed expenses.
 For example, this can include monthly movie dates, travel plans, etc and they can be delayed.
-However, delaying your feeding, debt repayment (if any), rent or light bills will ultimately end in tears…
+However, delaying your feeding, debt repayment (if any), rent, or light bills will ultimately end in tears…

-4. Fill in your daily expense
+4. Fill in your monthly expense

 ExpenseAmount (N)

-Transportation to and fro the office2500
+Transportation to and fro the office25,000

-Data subscription5,000
+Data subscription15,000

-Urgent 2K to younger bro2000
+Urgent 2K to younger bro2,000

 I’ve found that what works best is to fill this in daily, or at the latest early the next day.
 This is because there’s only so much the brain can take.
 Documenting this daily will ensure you don’t forget any item, which will in turn give you accurate numbers at the end of the week or month – depending on the timeframe you want to follow.
 Also, divide these expenses into cash and bank debits for even more accuracy.